lfph/sig-contributor-experience/blueprint.md

 ## Your First Contribution

-> Friendly open source projects should reserve specific issues for newbies.
+We reserve specific issues for newcomers.

-Please check the low-hanging-fruit label to find issues that are good for getting started.

 ### Find Something to Work On

-GitHub has a feature allowing issues to be marked as "good frist issue".
+GitHub has a great feature allowing issues to be marked as "good frist issue".

 ![Good First Issue](/images/good-first-issue.png)

+Look for such issues in order to begin and contact us in case all have been taken.

 ### Learn About SIGs